You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 Key questions to ask yourself

 And if dry land isn’t really your thing, the Canal and River Trust provides information on accessible boating trips for people with disabilities and mobility impairments.
-That means you can explore the UK’s canals and riverways at a slow chug, enjoying a cup of tea on deck together while the kids run off their energy along the towpath.
+That means you can explore the UK’s canals and riverways at a slow pace, enjoying a cup of tea on deck together while the kids run off their energy along the towpath.

 An organised break doesn’t offer as much flexibility as one you arrange yourself, but can make getting everything sorted far easier.
 The cost often includes food, flights and accommodation all in one, and, when you’re there, you’ll find activities run by qualified professionals.